 Fire extinguishers are pressurized, mechanical devices.
-They must be handled with care and treated with respect.
-They must be maintained as outlined an any maintenance instructions provided with the device so they are ready to operate properly and safely.
+They must be maintained as outlined and any maintenance instructions provided with the device so they are ready to operate properly and safely.
 Parts or internal chemicals may deteriorate in time and need replacement.
 Always follow maintenance and recharging instructions provided by the fire extinguisher manufacturer.